 their representatives shall have the opportunity to be present at the

-for each starter to conform with the post position drawn, except if a race
+each starter to conform with the post position drawn, except if a race includes

 Section 11.
 Also-Eligible List.
 (1) If the number of entries for a race exceeds the number of horses permitted to start, as provided by Section 8 of this administrative regulation, the names of no more than eight (8) horses entered but not drawn into the race as starters shall be posted on the entry sheet as "also-eligible" to start.